biological-alignment-benchmarks/bioblue/README.md

 The benchmarks were implemented in a text-only environment.
 The environments are very simple, just as much complexity is added as is necessary to illustrate the relevant safety and performance aspects.

-Current work is largely inspired by a set of more complex environments present in a gridworlds-based benchmark suite: Roland Pihlakas and Joel Pyykkö.
+Current work is largely inspired by a set of more complex environments present in an extended gridworlds-based benchmark suite: Roland Pihlakas and Joel Pyykkö.
 From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
-Arxiv, a working paper, (September 2024 - February 2025). (https://arxiv.org/abs/2410.00081 and https://github.com/aintelope/biological-compatibility-benchmarks).
+Arxiv, a working paper, (September 2024 - February 2025). (https://arxiv.org/abs/2410.00081 and https://github.com/biological-alignment-benchmarks/biological-alignment-gridworlds-benchmarks).

 ## Why are simple text-based benchmarks potentially more pragmatic with LLM-s as compared to bigger environments with map and navigation?

 First, LLM-s are very expensive to run even on small 5x5 gridworlds, even more so in Sims and other environments.
-Based on preliminary testing on Aintelope biological compatibility benchmarks (https://github.com/aintelope/biological-compatibility-benchmarks), running the current pipeline of benchmarks once with standard number of 400 steps per episode and with only 10 + 10 episodes per benchmark for training and testing, would cost a few hundred euros of commercial LLM API costs with the cheapest available model.
+Based on preliminary testing on extended gridworlds based biological compatibility benchmarks (https://github.com/biological-alignment-benchmarks/biological-alignment-gridworlds-benchmarks), running the current pipeline of benchmarks once with standard number of 400 steps per episode and with only 10 + 10 episodes per benchmark for training and testing, would cost a few hundred euros of commercial LLM API costs with the cheapest available model.
 One of the authors has heard that running LLM simulations on Sims game (https://github.com/joonspk-research/generative_agents) would cost even thousands.
-Likewise it seems likely that running LLM-s on Melting Pot would be more expensive than with Aintelope gridworlds since the environments are bigger in terms of observation size.
+Likewise it seems likely that running LLM-s on Melting Pot would be more expensive than with extended gridworlds since the environments are bigger in terms of observation size.
 Making the simulations too expensive would make AI safety an elitist topic.
 Many people would not run the benchmarks because of the cost reason.
 Then the benchmarks are less helpful when not used and promoted.

 Secondly, there is an issue with the LLM-s context window.
 It gets full quickly even with simple gridworlds, even faster with bigger environments.
 When the context window is full, the model will not behave adequately.
 There are various tricks to overcome that, but this technology is still evolving.
 Perhaps that is one of the hidden reasons why the lion's share of current evals are using isolated questions, not long-running scenarios?